-Emeritus status is a unique and high honor accorded to full-time faculty members leaving university service who have compiled exemplary records compiled during at least ten consecutive years at Delta State University.
-To be considered for this high honor, a faculty member must be tenured with lifetime achievement in some meritorious combination of teaching, research, and service.
+Emeritus status is a unique and high honor accorded to full-time faculty members leaving university service who have compiled exemplary records during at least ten consecutive years at Delta State University.
+To be considered for this high honor, a faculty member must demonstrate high achievement in some meritorious combination of teaching, research, and/or service.

 - Nominations for emeritus status may be submitted by faculty, staff, or students.
 Nomination letters should be submitted to the department/division chair by February 15 of each year.

 - It is the responsibility of the nominee's colleagues within the department/division, upon receipt of a nomination, to assess in a timely manner the merits of the nomination and to forward a written recommendation for awarding emeritus status or a written reason for not awarding it to the college/school dean by March 1.
 The standards associated with each academic rank shall be used in the assessment process.

 - The recommendation for or reasons for not awarding emeritus status should be forwarded by the dean of the college/school to the Provost/Vice President for Academic Affairs no later than March 15.
 Justification for not recommending a faculty member should accompany the written response to the next level.

 - The Provost/Vice President for Academic Affairs will forward recommendations for emeritus status to the President's office.
 Justification for not recommending a faculty member will also be provided to the President.

 - The candidate will receive notification by May 1 from the President's office on the final determination of emeritus status.
 In the event the nominee is denied emeritus status, he/she may request a review of the recommendations or justification.

 - In the event of a faculty member’s nomination being received after the February 15 deadline (see #2 above), the faculty member may be considered the following year.